X

 Rohit Mall

-Product wise differs.
-So in footwear, you know, we’ve started doing, you know, value added work.
-We have invested in newer machineries, newer setup in newer materials to do more value added work.
-And it’s been going on good, you know, we are doing hardly 5, 7% or maybe not that, not even that.
-And now we’ve increased to at least I would say 15, 20% workwear also.
-That’s an area where we are developing a lot of our vendors and doing a lot of backend integration to ensure we go More towards technical textiles.
+Product-wise differs.
+So in footwear, we’ve started doing value-added work.
+We started — we have invested in newer machineries, newer setup in newer materials to do more value-added work, and it’s been going on good.
+We are doing hardly 5%, 7% or maybe not that — not even that.
+And now we have increased to at least, I would say, 15%, 20%.
+Workwear also, that’s an area where we are developing, a lot of our vendors and doing a lot of back-end integration to ensure we go move more towards technical textiles.
+Same is the case with our synthetic gloves as well.
+The move has been from very, very commoditized items to more value-added items.
+And leather gloves still largely is non-value-added.
+But yes, there also, we are increasing our share of value-added products, which is giving us better margins as well.

 Viraj Kacharia

-Shyam Sundar Agrawal
+Shyam Sundar Agarwal

 Viraj Kacharia